adobe/PDFServices.NET.SDK.Samples/README.md

 dotnet build
 ```

-Note that the DC Services SDK is listed as a dependency and will be downloaded automatically.
+Note that the PDF Tools SDK is listed as a dependency and will be downloaded automatically.

 ## A Note on Logging
 Following component is being used by SDK: